-Dawson Petersen is a postdoctoral Fritz Fellow in Tech & Society at Georgetown University.
+Dawson Petersen is a postdoctoral Fritz Fellow in Linguistics and Computer Science at Georgetown University.
 His interdisciplinary research program investigates anthropomorphism in language and thought—with a particular focus on how anthropomorphic language affects readers’ perceptions of AI systems.
-At Georgetown University, he joins Nathan Schneider (Department of Linguistics & Department of Computer Science) and Kevin Tobia (Georgetown Law) to apply cognitve science and psycholinguistic methods to inform experimental jurisprudence.
+At Georgetown University, he joins Nathan Schneider (Department of Linguistics & Department of Computer Science) and Kevin Tobia (Georgetown Law) to apply cognitive science and psycholinguistic methods to inform experimental jurisprudence.
 Dawson holds a PhD and an MA in Linguistics from the University of South Carolina, and BS in Interdisciplinary Studies from North Greenville University.

 Over the past decade, deep learning AI systems have gone from academic obscurity to near cultural centrality in the developed world.
 As these technologies become increasingly integrated into daily life, there is growing cause for concern about AI anthropomorphism—i.e., the perception of AIs as more human than they really are.
 Despite the potential risks, AI developers continue to market their technologies using agentive language that seems to be designed to encourage anthropomorphism.
 The current dissertation utilizes behavioral and eye-tracking methods to examine the relationship between agentive linguistic framing and AI anthropomorphism in both controlled judgments and automatic inferences.
 The results show that exposure to agentive linguistic framing can 1) increase the perceived responsibility of AIs for both negative and positive outcomes, 2) cause readers to see AIs as agents rather than objects, as evidenced by a decrease in negative agency bias, 3) and facilitate the processing of animate verbs with AI subjects.
 Overall, these findings show that agentive linguistic framing has a high risk of causing unconscious AI anthropomorphism, especially for readers with preexisting anthropomorphic beliefs.